victordrumond/react-movie-app/README.md

 https://victordrumond-movie-app.herokuapp.com/

 ## Technologies
-`React` `React-Bootstrap` `Node.js` `Express.js` `Mongoose`
+`React-Bootstrap` `Node.js` `Express.js` `Mongoose`

 ## Description
-* A responsive app to organize movie collections in a simple and easy way.
+* A responsive app to organize a collection of movies and TV shows in a simple and easy way.
 * Built with React & Node.js.
 Using Bootstrap, Express, MongoDB Atlas and Mongoose.
-* Search by movie title and get data for over 725,000 movies.
+* Search by title and get data for over 900,000 productions.
-* Manage your movies in three different lists: Favorites, Watch List & Watched.
+* Manage your saved items in four different lists: Favorites, Watch List, Watching & Watched.

 ## Credits
 * Movie API by [The Movie Database](https://www.themoviedb.org/).